Kuuplaio/api-documentation/source/index.html.md

 # Introduction

-The Kuup.la API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+The kuup.la API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 It has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
 [JSON](http://www.json.org/) is returned by all API responses, including errors.

 **Never expose your secret API key in any public website's client-side code.**